 The payment of dividends is subject to declaration by the board of directors and depends on earnings, capital expenditures and various other factors.
-The board of directors declared quarterly dividends of \$0.02 per common share for each of the four quarters of 2016 and 2017.
-The board of directors declared quarterly dividends of \$0.04 per common share for each of the four quarters of 2015.
+The board of directors declared quarterly dividends of \$0.02 per common share for each of the four quarters of 2016.
+The board of directors declared quarterly dividends of \$0.04 per common share for each of the four quarters of 2015 and 2014.
 The bank credit facility allows for the payment of common and preferred dividends, with certain limitations.
-The determination of the amount of future dividends, if any, to be declared and paid is at the sole discretion of our board of directors and will depend upon among other things, our earnings, financial condition, capital requirements, levels of indebtedness and other considerations our board of directors deems relevant.
-For more information, see Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations.
+The determination of the amount of future dividends, if any, to be declared and paid is at the sole discretion of our board of directors and will depend upon our level of earnings and capital expenditures and other matters that the board deems relevant.
+Dividends on Range common stock are limited to our legally available funds.
+For more information, see "Item 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations."